*This post may contain affiliate links. Please see my disclosure for more details!*

-White Chocolate and Raspberry together is also an epic combination, but I know that not all of you like to bake using chocolate, and Lemon and Raspberry together is just as good.
+White chocolate and raspberry together is also an epic combination.
+But I know that not all of you like to bake using chocolate, and lemon and raspberry together is just as good.
 Honestly, I can never get over how light and fruity it is!

 My Lemon & Raspberry Cheesecake was my main inspiration for this bake – as I just adore it.
 It almost feels healthier as it’s got two types of fruit in – but don’t kid yourself.. it’s still a cake full of all the sugary goodness.

-I decided originally for this one to do a two layer cake as some of you have requested some more two layers, but genuinely completely forgot till I had baked my first three layer version.
+I decided originally for this one to do a two layer cake as some of you have requested some more two layers, but genuinely completely forgot until I had baked my first three layer version.
 I fell in love with the three layer version and it stuck…

 It’s a sponge that you can easily adapt into more layers if you wanted, or create only two layers – it’s definitely adaptable and that’s the good bit.
 You can find the notes below on a two layer version!